yourlegacy/yourlegacy/_posts/2014-04-28-toronto-raptors-perfect-team.md

 splash: /images/articles/raptors/your-legacy-raptors-huddle.jpg
 ---

-For a city that is normally thrust into the national spotlight from the failings of it’s hockey team, Mayor, or Justin Bieber, the Raptor’s entry into the playoffs was a welcome sight for Torontonians.
+For a city that is normally thrust into the national spotlight for the failings of its hockey team, Mayor, or Justin Bieber, the Raptor’s entry into the playoffs was a welcome sight for Torontonians.
 Thousands of fans packed into the Air Canada Center and Maple Leafs Square (appropriately renamed “Jurassic Park” by fans) to cheer on the hometown Raptors in their first playoff appearance in six years.
 Win or lose in the first round, everyone was simply happy to have a taste of playoff basketball.

 #### Don’t be.